rilldata/rill/docs/docs/develop/policies.md

       if: "'{{ .user.domain }}' != 'example.com'"
 ```

 Alternatively, you can explicitly define the dimensions and measures to include using the `include` key.
-It uses the same syntax as `exclude` and automatically exclude all names not explicitly defined in the list.
+It uses the same syntax as `exclude` and automatically excludes all names not explicitly defined in the list.
 See the [Dashboard YAML](../reference/project-files/dashboards) reference for details.

 <!-- PENDING SUPPORT FOR USER-DEFINED USERGROUPS -->
 <!--